DanielSeidman/ImputationTools/README.md

 REFERENCE="/example/absolute/path/to/reference.fasta"
 You can have this automatically set every time you start a cluster session by modifying your .bashrc file to include this, but is not necessary.
+Some also set this internally in the script, and would need to be checked before just being run, as many use an out of date reference.

 File locations of key data input:
 /scratch/nchen11_lab/dseidmanProcesses/beadchipAnalysis/final.assembly.fasta